So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 How To Go From Kuala Lumpur To Redang Island

 If your resort has booked your ferry, make sure you know which jetty it departs from.
+They can depart from either of the terminals mentioned so far or they can also depart from Taman Tamadun Islam Jetty in Kuala Terengganu.

 Map: Kuala Lumpur to Pulau Redang